 Must be served by someone over 18 not party to the case.
 Landlord cannot serve personally.
 Strict requirements on notice content - must include payee name, address, phone, and payment methods.

 Extreme court backlogs in LA, SF, and other major counties.
-Tenant response period now 10 business days.
+Tenant response period now 10 court days (AB 2347).
 Jury trials can add months.
 COVID-era backlogs still affecting some courts.

 Sheriff/Marshal posts 5-day notice to vacate, then returns to execute.
 Landlord changes locks only after sheriff completes.